 If you are coming to Glasgow to study at the International Study Centre you may have some questions about living and studying in the UK.

-For students starting in January, the first day of term is Monday, 6 January.
+For students starting our April Pre-Masters Programme, the first day of term is Monday, 30 March.
 You should arrive at the International Study Centre at 10.00am, ready to start your Induction Programme.

 We have put together a useful pre-arrival guide about what to do once you have confirmed your place.
 It offers advice on planning your journey, what to pack and much more.
 The pre-arrival form has important information we need to know, including your flight itinerary and whether you need transportation from the airport to your accommodation.
 It is important you send us this form so we can help make your arrival as smooth as possible.